-He teaches courses in Health and Science journalism as well as international news while his research work focuses on risk communication during infectious disease epidemics, the role of the media in communicating risk and infectious diseases and global health security.
-He is a consultant for the World Health Organization and other international organisations on risk communication, worked at WHO headquarters in Geneva during the influenza pandemic.
+Thomas Abraham is an Adjunct Associate Professor at the Journalism and Media Studies Centre.
+His research work focuses on risk communication during infectious disease epidemics, the role of the media in communicating risk and infectious diseases, and global health security.
+He has been a consultant for the World Health Organization and other international organisations on risk communication, and worked at WHO headquarters in Geneva during the influenza pandemic.

 Selected recent peer reviewed journal publications: